-HDMI audio management can get tricky sometimes in GNOME desktop environment.
+HDMI audio management can get tricky sometimes in the GNOME desktop environment.
 The issue faced by users when playing multimedia via HDMI connection is no audio.
-Unlike Windows and Mac OS, Linux doesn’t direct audio to HDMI device by default settings.
+Unlike Windows and Mac OS, Linux doesn’t directly sound to the HDMI device by default settings.

 Adding Audio Output devices to the Status Menu in Ubuntu and Fedora

-Step 1) First thing to do is to enable GNOME extensions on your Ubuntu and Fedora PC.
-Refer our detailed guide using below links and continue to next step.
+Step 1) The first thing to do is to enable GNOME extensions on your Ubuntu and Fedora PC.
+Refer our detailed guide using the below links and continue to step next.

 Step 2) Go to the Sound input & Output Device Chooser using the same browser in which you have installed the GNOME shell extensions in the Step (1).